gustarus/ecosystem-me/readme.md

 ## <img src="http://webulla.ru/static/logo-60x60.png" width="22px" height="22px" style="vertical-align: middle;" /> My personal page
 Look at this: http://kondratenko.me.

-*Sorry, but currently this project is only just for a presentation.*

 ### Used components
 In my project I use:
 * [react.js](https://facebook.github.io/react/) - as main technology;